Adizlois/Biophysical-parameter-estimation/README.md

 # Biophysical-parameter-estimation

-Estimation of the biophysical parameters using Data Assimilation framework.
+Estimation of biophysical parameters from remote sensing data using Data Assimilation framework.